xenses/nanotest-py/README.md

 be able to examine the results of the tests, and that script as a whole will be treated as a no-op.

-Tests in nanotest-py are calls to `pis()`, `pisnt()`, or `pis_deeply()`.
+Individual tests in are simply calls to `n.test()` (to test for equality) or `n.untest()` (to test for inequality).
 This makes it easy to write tests as you code.
-Anytime you add new code, correct a bug, or refactor something, that's a good time to write a test (or, if you have a test suite, to rerun it).

-All three functions take three arguments, in the same order:
+Both functions take three arguments, in the same order:

 * The experimental value (the value to be tested)